uekerman/uekerman/README.md

 Great that you've stumbled upon my GitHub profile :blush:

-I'm a postdoctoral researcher at [TU/e](https://www.tue.nl/en/) (Mechanical Engineering) and a scientific software developer at heart.
+I'm a junior professor in the Cluster of Excellence [SimTech](https://www.simtech.uni-stuttgart.de/) at the University of Stuttgart and a scientific software developer at heart.
 How are the two connected?
 Well, I strongly believe that passionate and sustainable scientific software development leads to better science.
 I'm not alone with this belief: Have a look at the [position paper](https://arxiv.org/abs/2005.01469) the [German RSE Community](https://de-rse.org/en/) recently formulated.

 <p>
   <img width="80" align='left' src="https://github.com/uekerman/uekerman/blob/master/logo.jpg?raw=true">